pstate/pstate.github.io/_build/tutorial/tutorial.md

   * B is both a substate of A and a superstate of C & D.
   * C and D are both atomic states.

-Don't worry about the dashed line in the middle of state B, this will be explained in the next section.